tinsaeabreham45/tinsaeabreham45/README.md

 ## 💫 About Me:
 🔭 Building Cool Tech: Developing a Flutter app with integrated ML models for real-time data predictions.

-🌱 Always Growing: Diving deep into advanced NLP techniques and mastering Dart’s latest features for Flutter.
+🔭 Currently => Diving deep into advanced NLP techniques and mastering mathematics for AGI.

-🤖 ML & Automation Pro: Created a bird tracking system with 80%+ accuracy using YOLOv11 and DEEP SORT

 💻 Tech Stack Wizard: Crafting solutions with TensorFlow, PyTorch, OpenCV, and Flutter for computer vision and mobile apps.